Train Trip to Colorado

 In the absence of his father, Carpenter found a father figure in his Grandpa Noxon.
 They often took walks together and Noxon taught Carpenter many of the skills that the old frontiersmen had known, ranging from sharpening a pocketknife with a whetstone to making a trap.
 His grandfather also gave him his first job, folding newspapers and acting as a gofer in his print shop.
 He was introduced to “gotchas,” practical jokes, while working in the shop.
 Other workers would send him for left-handed monkey wrenches or striped ink.

 He enjoyed exploring the outdoors, first on foot and then on his pony, Candy.
 Candy was a hard girl to catch but otherwise a fine pony for a young boy.
-He also got into a little more than his fair share of mischief, something that would annoy him as an astronaut when Life magazine included that fact in a feature article.
+He also got into a little more than his fair share of mischief, something that would later annoy him as an astronaut when Life magazine included that fact in a feature article.
 He liked to climb rocks and, on his father’s rare visits, they would have acorn fights, one-sided affairs that often ended with the young Carpenter sliding down his father’s leg.

 A mile south of the Carpenter family’s headquarters, the U.S. Army began building Lowry Air Field.
 This brought the new and interesting subject of airplanes into conversations.
 Scott Carpenter received a toy airplane as a gift and that sealed his choice of careers.
 He was going to be a pilot.
 The very first pilot he met was patient with his questions and explained that airplanes only looked small when they were in the air.